MicrosoftEdge/WebView2Feedback/FindOnPage.md

         /// Gets or sets the state of whether all matches are highlighted.
 Returns TRUE if all matches are highlighted, FALSE otherwise.
         Boolean ShouldHighlightAllMatches { get; set; };

-        /// Checks if a custom user interface is desired by the end developer.
-Returns TRUE if using a custom UI, FALSE if using the default.
+        /// Set this property to hide the default Find UI.
+You can use this to hide the default UI so that you can show your own custom UI or programmatically interact with the Find API while showing no Find UI.
+Returns TRUE if hiding the default Find UI and FALSE if using showing the default Find UI.
         Boolean SuppressDefaultFindDialog { get; set; };

         /// Retrieves the index of the currently active match in the find session.
 Returns the index of the currently active match, or -1 if there is no active match.